crsh/citr/README.md

 fatal error: input buffer overflow, can't enlarge buffer because scanner uses REJECT`).
 To avoid such problems, I strongly recommend to disable the export of potentially long metadata fields, such as abstract and notes.
-The Better Bib(La)TeX-plugin allows users to specify fields to
+The Better BibTeX-plugin allows users to specify fields to omit:
-omit:

 ![](tools/images/bbt_omit_abstract.png)